Design by Craftsmanship Co.

 “An LDO prepares teachers mentally, physically, and pedagogically.
 We observe classrooms, give feedback on what works, and examine the outcomes.
 It helps teachers refine their teaching process and identify areas for growth beyond the classroom.”

-Sometimes, what teachers need is not the right or wrong answer — but someone who stands beside them and points out what they may have overlooked while standing at the front of the classroom.
+For Ruangkao, sometimes what teachers need is not the right or wrong answer, but someone who stands beside them and helps them notice what they may have overlooked while standing at the front of the classroom.

 Developing “People”

-“We run multiple programs teaching various career skills.
-Some instructors were mechanics or caregivers before — they have strong professional experience but have never taught.
-My role is to help them see whether students are still engaged, whether their teaching methods are effective, and suggest practical strategies they can apply in the classroom.”
+“Our role is to help instructors see whether students are still engaged, whether their teaching methods are effective, and suggest practical approaches they can actually apply in the classroom.”

-Ruangkao believes her experience with Teach for Thailand laid the foundation for understanding diverse learners and coaching individuals from various fields.
+She believes her experience with Teach for Thailand became the foundation that helped her understand learner diversity and support people from different contexts.

 “If I had never been a Fellow, I wouldn’t truly understand the differences among learners.
-And without that understanding, how could we teach effectively or build on it in our careers?”
+And without that understanding, how could we teach effectively?”

-Ultimately, change may begin with developing people — helping them recognize their own potential and creating safe spaces where they can grow at their own pace.
-That is one of the most meaningful lessons from the classrooms of Teach for Thailand.
+Ultimately, educational change may begin with developing people — helping them recognize their own potential and creating safe spaces where they can grow at their own pace.
+This remains one of the most meaningful lessons Ruangkao gained from her experience with Teach for Thailand.

 Follow updates about the Leadership Development Program on Facebook: